htcondor/htcondor/docs/version-history/development-release-series-91.rst

 New Features:

-- The classad ``sum``, ``avg``, ``min`` and ``max`` functions now promote boolean values in the list being operated on to integers rather than to error.
-  :jira:`970`

-- Added basic tools for submitting and monitoring DAGMan workflows to our new :doc:`/man-pages/htcondor` CLI tool.
-  :jira:`929`

-- If an administrator configures additional custom docker networks on a worker node and would like jobs to be able to opt into use them, the startd knob ``DOCKER_NETWORKS`` has been added to allow additional custom networks to be added to the *docker_network_type* submit command.
-  :jira:`995`

-- Added classad functions ``countMatches`` and ``evalInEachContext``.
-These functions are used to support matchmaking of heterogenous custom resources such as GPUs.
-  :jira:`977`

 - Added the ability to do matchmaking and targeted resource binding of GPUs into dynamic slots while constraining on the properties of the GPUs.
 This new behavior is enabled by using the ``-nested`` option of *condor_gpu_discovery*, along with the new ``require_gpus``